XCSoar/XCSoar/doc/architecture.rst

 Debugging XCSoar
 ~~~~~~~~~~~~~~~~

+See also :doc:`debugging` for replay, simulator, and utility workflows.

 The XCSoar source repository contains a module for the GNU debugger
 (``gdb``).
 It contains pretty-printers for various XCSoar types,
 including ``Angle``, ``GeoPoint`` and others.
 These are helpful when you